COVID-19 pandemic in Myanmar: March

 On 23 March, Myanmar confirmed its first and second COVID-19 cases.

-On 24 March, Myanmar has launched a community lockdown in one village from Chin State to control the spread of the COVID-19.
+On 24 March, Myanmar launched a community lockdown in one village from Chin State to control the spread of the COVID-19.

 On 25 March, Myanmar confirmed its third COVID-19 case.

-On 27 March, Ministry of Health and Sports confirmed one case in Mandalay and another in Yangon.
+On 27 March, the Ministry of Health and Sports confirmed one case in Mandalay and another in Yangon.

-On 28 March, Ministry of Health and Sports confirmed 3 new cases, two cases in Yangon and another in Nay Pyi Taw.
+On 28 March, the Ministry of Health and Sports confirmed 3 new cases, two cases in Yangon and another in Nay Pyi Taw.
 Among these 3 new cases, one was a 60 years old woman with no recent history of travel to overseas and it was recorded as the first locally transmitted case in Myanmar.

-On 29 March, Ministry of Health and Sports confirmed two more cases in Yangon.
+On 29 March, the Ministry of Health and Sports confirmed two more cases in Yangon.
 Diagnostic patient (Case-10), a 45-year-old Myanmar national, had a close contact with Case-05, and was placed under hospital quarantine on 28 March 2020.
 His biological specimens were also collected for a COVID-19 laboratory test and the results came back as positive on the next day.

 On 30 March, 4 more cases were confirmed.
 According to an official statement issued by Ministry of Health and Sports, four French tourists who were in close contact with the tour guide (Case-08) were put under quarantine at one of the hotels in Yangon and underwent a series of laboratory tests on 29 March 2020.
 3 of them were confirmed positive on the next day (Case-11, Case-12, Case-13) and transferred to Way Bar Gi Specialist Hospital for further treatment.
 Case-14 is a patient in the northern Shan State.
 A 24-year-old Myanmar national returned from Bangkok, Thailand to Tachilek, Myanmar and stayed for two nights in Tachilek.
 On 28 March 2020, he developed severe symptoms of nausea and was admitted to Kyaukme Township Hospital as a monitored patient.
 His analytical sample was tested and found positive.

-On 31 March, Ministry of Health and Sports confirmed one more case in Yangon.
+On 31 March, the Ministry of Health and Sports confirmed one more case in Yangon.
 Case-15 is a 45 years old Burmese woman from Bahan Township, Yangon, who works at a private clinic providing healthcare to foreigners.
 She started having the symptoms of fever, sore throat, and coughing on 27 March 2020 and sought medical attention at the Department of Public Health in Bahan on 30 March 2020.
 Subsequently, she was referred to West Yangon General Hospital as a suspected case and her lab test results were confirmed as positive on the next day.